 What is Chicken Katsu?

-Just in case you haven’t heard of this dish before, Chicken Katsu is a Japanese version of chicken cutlets.
+Just in case you haven’t heard of this dish before, Chicken Katsu is a Japanese version of fried chicken cutlets.
 Here are some of the characteristics.

 - Chicken breasts are not pounded as thin as western-style chicken cutlets.